First UK retrospective of Tove Jansson set for Autumn 2017

 “In Europe and the world today, Tove’s art and stories are more relevant than ever.
 Her entire oeuvre and way of thinking are characterised by the acceptance of differences.
 Although the family circle – both the artist’s own and the fictional Moomin family – is central, the door is always open for those seeking shelter.
 Tove Jansson’s works convey a profound understanding of human diversity.
 This show will reveal fascinating new insights into a colourful life and the work that came out of it.”

-The exhibition is organised in collaboration with Ateneum Art Museum.
-It is curated by Sointu Fritze, Chief Curator, Ateneum art Museum, Helsinki.
+The exhibition is organised by the Ateneum Art Museum / The Finnish National Gallery.
+It is curated by Sointu Fritze, Chief Curator, Ateneum Art Museum, Helsinki.
 Loans come from public and private collections with a large selection from Tampere Art Museum’s Moominvalley.

-A full colour catalogue will accompany opening up new and fascinating perspectives on Jansson’s life and work.
-Essays have been written by renowned Tove Jansson experts Tuula Karjalainen, Boel Westin, Frank Cottrell-Boyce and Paul Gravett.
+A full colour catalogue will accompany the exhibition opening up new and fascinating perspectives on Jansson’s life and work.
+Essays have been written by renowned Tove Jansson experts; Tuula Karjalainen, Finnish Art Historian, Boel Westin, author of Tove Jansson Life, Art, Words, Frank Cottrell-Boyce, screenwriter and novelist and Paul Gravett., writer and broadcaster who has worked in comics publishing since 1981.

 Notes to editors